rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 A constellation of skills makes up an effective and valuable player, but there are certain skills that give players an advantage in their positions and elevate their overall performance.

 It should be noted that they way skills are defined, categorized, and measured by a data aggregator shapes the way a player’s performance is viewed by providing the language and concepts by which to evaluate it.
-Using the idea of a metric like **‘positioning’** under a **‘mentality’** category is an attempt to quantify the fluid display that is a player’s performance - making FIFA, or any other football data aggregator, unique from each other.
+Using the idea of a metric like **‘positioning’** under a **‘mentality’** category is an attempt to quantify the fluid display that is a player’s performance - making FIFA, or any other soccer data aggregator, unique from each other.

  With that in consideration, below are the skills [^5] that have moderate to strong correlations to player valuation [^6] , indicating their importance in making a player’s performance pop.